 Hello!
-I am a computational biophysicist specialised in developing minimal and coarse-grained models for biomolecules.
-During my PhD I worked on Fluctuating Finite Element Analysis, and I'm currently working in the Collepardo Lab at Cambridge on phase separation of Chromatin.
+I am a computational biophysicist with experience in minimal method development, elastic rods, liquid-liquid phase separation, research software engineering and high-performance computing.
+Previous: FFEA Group at Leeds, Collepardo Lab at Cambridge.
+Current: computational scientist at the STFC.
 You can get in touch with me at [email protected].
 While you're here, please take a look at my CV and LinkedIn profile!

 My research interests include kirchoff rods, molecular dynamics, and coarse-grained simulations at the molecular mesoscale.
 I have experience in high-performance computing, development and design of simulations, molecular dynamics, mathematical logic, computational biophysics, photonics and optics, and statistical mechanics.

 KOBRA: Fluctuating Elastic Rods for Slender Biological Macromolecules

 KOBRA is a fluctuating Kirchoff elastic rod algorithm for performing dynamical simulations of slender biomolecules, such as alpha-helices and coiled-coils.
 It can support parameterisations of objects with arbitrary equilibrium shapes and inhomogeneous, anisotropic material parameters, and it can reach second-scale trajectories of quite large systems on modest workstation hardware.
 It's written in C++ and is released, for free, under the GPLv3 free software license.
 So far, KOBRA has been used to build models of Ndc80C, the SMC complex and Myosin-V, and may soon be deployed to study COVID-19 spike proteins.
 This page will contain links to the KOBRA publication, my PhD thesis, download links and installation instructions.

 The Physics and Thermal Characterisation of Sharp LEDs